Blueprint-Based SDK Usage Guide¶

 - registry: Custom blueprint registry client

-- conformance_level: "minimal", "standard", or "complete"
+- conformance_level: dev_mode, standard, or safety-critical

 - enable_warnings: Enable production warnings